Fertilizer: Regulation

 In Europe, problems with high nitrate concentrations in runoff are being addressed by the European Union's Nitrates Directive.
 Within Britain, farmers are encouraged to manage their land more sustainably in 'catchment-sensitive farming'.
 In the US, high concentrations of nitrate and phosphorus in runoff and drainage water are classified as nonpoint source pollutants due to their diffuse origin; this pollution is regulated at the state level.
 Oregon and Washington, both in the United States, have fertilizer registration programs with on-line databases listing chemical analyses of fertilizers.
+Carbon emission trading and eco-tariffs affect the production and price of fertilizer.

+Subsidies

 In China, regulations have been implemented to control the use of N fertilizers in farming.
 In 2008, Chinese governments began to partially withdraw fertilizer subsidies, including subsidies to fertilizer transportation and to electricity and natural gas use in the industry.
 In consequence, the price of fertilizer has gone up and large-scale farms have begun to use less fertilizer.
 If large-scale farms keep reducing their use of fertilizer subsidies, they have no choice but to optimize the fertilizer they have which would therefore gain an increase in both grain yield and profit.

 In March 2022, the United States Department of Agriculture announced a new $250M grant to promote American fertilizer production.
 Part of the Commodity Credit Corporation, the grant program will support fertilizer production that is independent of dominant fertilizer suppliers, made in America, and utilizing innovative production techniques to jumpstart future competition.